Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Introduction

-An important financial example that inspired us is the study by \cite{griffin2002fama}, which investigates whether the well-known Fama-French three factors, introduced by \cite{fama1993common}, are global or country-specific in nature.
-Its empirical findings suggest that the domestic models explain returns more effectively and provide greater pricing accuracy than the world model, which is the weighted average of the country-specific components.
-Furthermore, incorporating foreign factors into a domestic factor model yields only a marginal increase in explanatory power.
-The paper concluded that extending the three-factor model into an international context offers no significant benefits.
-However, we note that the results in \cite{griffin2002fama} also indicate that the country-specific factors from foreign regions share a substantial amount of information with the domestic country-specific factors of interest.
-Similarly, \cite{kose2003international} employ a Bayesian dynamic latent factor model to estimate common components in macroeconomic aggregates in a 60-country sample covering seven main regions of the world.
-Their findings reveal that a common world factor is an important source of volatility for aggregates in most countries, providing evidence for the existence of a global business cycle. \cite{bollerslev2014stock} investigate how the variance risk premium predicts stock market returns in the U.S. and several other countries through country-specific regressions.
+Homogeneous information contained in the common factors across different sectors has already been documented in the financial literature. \cite{griffin2002fama} investigates whether the well-known Fama-French three factors, introduced by \cite{fama1993common}, are global or country-specific in nature.
+Its empirical findings suggest that incorporating foreign factors into a domestic factor model yields only a marginal increase in explanatory power, indicating that country-specific factors across regions share a substantial amount of common information. \cite{kose2003international} employ a Bayesian dynamic latent factor model to estimate common components in macroeconomic aggregates across 60 countries spanning seven major regions.
+Their findings reveal that a common global factor is an important source of volatility in most countries, providing evidence for the existence of a global business cycle and indicating the presence of substantial homogeneous information across countries. \cite{bollerslev2014stock} investigate how the variance risk premium predicts stock market returns in the U.S. and several other countries through country-specific regressions.
 They uncover strong predictability and nearly identical patterns across countries, indicating the presence of homogeneous information across multiple country-specific markets.
 Additionally, it is natural to classify individual stocks based on their broad industry categories.
 However, it is worth noting that many commonly used factors in stock markets are constructed without accounting for industry distinctions (for example, \cite{fama1993common,fama2015five}), indicating that different industrial sectors may share substantial information.